Aliases for ABL1 Gene

 GeneCards Summary for ABL1 Gene

 ABL1 (ABL Proto-Oncogene 1, Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with ABL1 include precursor b-cell acute lymphoblastic leukemia and precursor t-cell acute lymphoblastic leukemia.
+Diseases associated with ABL1 include leukemia, chronic myeloid and precursor b-cell acute lymphoblastic leukemia.
 Among its related pathways are Ras signaling pathway and Pathways in cancer.
 GO annotations related to this gene include magnesium ion binding and SH3 domain binding.
 An important paralog of this gene is ABL2.

 UniProtKB/Swiss-Prot for ABL1 Gene